matias-gonz/mag-analyst/README.md

 MagAnalyst was implemented and tested with the Matlab 2022b version on Windows 10.
 Authors cannot guarantee that the code can run on previous versions.

+## Description of the files and directory structure

+TO BE COMPLETED

 ## External libraries

 MagAnalyst currently uses the following third-party libraries: